 If an accident or trauma results in complete amputation (the body part is totally severed), the part sometimes can be reattached, especially when proper care is taken of the severed part and stump.

 In a partial amputation, some soft-tissue connection remains.
-Depending on the severity of the injury, the partially severed extremity may or may not be able to be reattached.
+Depending on how severe the injury is, the partially severed extremity may or may not be able to be reattached.

-Traumatic amputations usually result directly from factory, farm, or power tool accidents or from motor vehicle accidents.
+Traumatic amputations usually result from factory, farm, power tool accidents, or from motor vehicle accidents.
 Natural disasters, war, and terrorist attacks can also cause traumatic amputations.

-If someone severs a limb, finger, toe, or other body part, you should call immediately for emergency medical help.
+If someone severs a limb, finger, toe, or other body part, you should call right away for emergency medical help.

 Use safety equipment when using factory, farm, or power tools.
 Wear seat belts when driving a motor vehicle.
 Always use good judgment and observe appropriate safety precautions.

 Loss of a body part

 Gross KR, Collier BR, Riordan WP Jr, Morris JA Jr. Wilderness trauma and surgical emergencies.
 In: Auerbach PS, ed.
 Wilderness Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2011:chap 21.